 Structured sentencing is very complex, and its application is controlled by both statutes and case law.
 For more information, please review the Citizen’s Guide to Structured Sentencing provided by the N.C. court system.
 Once you've read the law in more detail and consulted the sentencing charts, you may wish to examine the following examples that show how sentencing laws in North Carolina must be applied.

-The defendant is currently charged with a Class I felony (such as possession of cocaine or breaking or entering into a motor vehicle).
+The defendant is currently charged with a Class I felony (such as breaking or entering into a motor vehicle).
 The defendant has the following prior convictions:

 - Carrying a concealed gun, convicted 1/3/07